lsst-dm/dmtn-224/index.rst

    Sequence diagram of the authentication flow between Gafaelfawr, JupyterHub, and the lab.
    This diagram assumes the user is already authenticated to Gafaelfawr and therefore omits the flow to the external identity provider (see :ref:`Browser flows <browser-flows>`).

-The lab itself is spawned running with the UID and GID of the user, so that any accesses to mounted POSIX file systems are accessed as the identity of the user.
+The lab itself is spawned using the UID and primary GID of the user, so that any accesses to mounted POSIX file systems are accessed as the identity of the user.
-JupyterHub therefore requires the UID and primary GID for users to be set, and cannot spawn pods for users that do not have that information.
 The GIDs of the user's other groups are added as supplemental groups for the lab process.

 Because JupyterHub has its own authentication session that has to be linked to the Gafaelfawr authentication session, there are a few wrinkles here that require special attention.